Is it really possible to get a parallax background image on mobile with Divi?

-Parallax gives a depth effect and even a 3D appearance to your websites because the background of a section moves at a different speed than the foreground elements, when the user scrolls down or up the page.
+Parallax gives a depth effect and even a 3D appearance to your websites because the background of a section moves at a different speed than the foreground elements when the user scrolls down or up.

-Parallax allows you to play with background images and foreground elements: with Divi, it's easy to add a section with a parallax background image and then place a text module on top.
+Parallax allows you to play with background images and foreground elements: with Divi, it is easy to add a section with a parallax background image and then place a text module on top.

 For the effect to be completely successful:

-- Your page (layout) must be long enough: if your page is too short, the parallax image will not be able to be scrolled to display the desired effect.
+- Your page (layout) should be long enough: if your page is too short, the parallax image will not be able to scroll to display the desired effect.

-- The parallax background should not be plain: if the background is plain, the parallax effect will be missed because you won't see anything.
-So prefer a texture image, a landscape photo, a gradient color...
+- The parallax background should not be plain: if the background is plain, the parallax effect will be missed because nothing will be seen.
+So prefer a textured image, a landscape photo, a gradient colour...

 To learn more about the parallax effect, read this excellent article by AlsaCréation.